-The ConditionalExpressionNoIn production is evaluated in the same manner as the ConditionalExpression production except that the contained LogicalORExpressionNoIn, AssignmentExpression AssignmentExpressionNoIn are evaluated instead of the contained LogicalORExpression, first AssignmentExpression and second AssignmentExpression, respectively.
+The ConditionalExpressionNoIn production is evaluated in the same manner as the ConditionalExpression except that the contained LogicalORExpressionNoIn, Assignment Expressionand production contained first AssignmentExpressionNoIn are evaluated instead of the LogicalORExpression, AssignmentExpression and second AssignmentExpression, respectively.

 NOTE The grammar for a ConditionalExpression in ECMAScript is a little bit different from that in C and Java, which each allow the second subexpression to be an Expression but restrict the third expression to be a ConditionalExpression.
 The motivation for this difference in ECMAScript is to allow an assignment expression to be governed by either arm of a conditional and to eliminate the confusing and fairly useless case of a comma expression as the centre expression.